snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 For now, only the `jsonschema` format is supported, but more should be supported in the future.

-Similarly, to a POST request, if the validation fails you will receive the following response:
+Similarly to a POST request, if the validation fails you will receive the following response:

 {% highlight json %}